Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Extensions.MsDependencyInjection/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of .NET Framework 4.7.1.
+   Added a overloaded versions of the `AddJsEngineSwitcher` extension method, which takes an instance of JS engine switcher.

    =============
    DOCUMENTATION